j-fischer/js-mock/README.md

 and include node_modules/js-mock/dist/js-mock.js in your project.

-Or install it using [Bower](http://bower.io/)

-    $ bower install js-mock --save-dev

-and include bower_components/js-mock/dist/js-mock.js in your project.

 ## Getting Started

 The following list highlights some simple use cases of JsMock and includes some best practices.